-

 What is Concerto, exactly?

-Concerto is a type of digital signage, which is essentially a fancy term for the use of digital screens, such as televisions, to broadcast specific messages about events, services, and other noteworthy items.
-But Concerto sets itself apart from many other signage platforms in a couple big ways: first, it's free for anyone to use and deploy, it's designed in a unique way to facilitate the sharing of messages across large communities, and it's targeted at big public spaces, such as universities and townships.
+Concerto is a type of digital signage, which is essentially a fancy term for the use of screens, such as LCD TV’s, to broadcast specific messages about events, services, and other noteworthy items.
+But Concerto sets itself apart from many other signage platforms in a couple of big ways: it’s free for anyone to use and deploy, it’s designed in a unique way to facilitate the sharing of information across large communities, and it’s written with modern web technologies and a useful API.

 So how can Concerto help me?

 Just take a look at how Concerto is being used today!
 The first, and most vibrant network encompasses the Troy, New York, campus of Rensselaer Polytechnic Institute (RPI).
 People at RPI use Concerto every day to advertise extracurricular activities, lectures and seminars, and unique offerings for the entire college community.
-If I have an RPI account, I can visit Concerto on the Web to upload graphic flyers right from my computer.
-Concerto's unique philosophy encourages many different groups of students, faculty, and staff members to help moderate and maintain the network.
+Any student can visit RPI’s Concerto to upload graphic flyers.
+Concerto’s unique philosophy encourages many different groups of students, faculty, and staff members to help moderate and maintain the network.
 Learn more about RPI and other ways to utilize Concerto here.

 What does Concerto look like?